 Picnic Ground is slightly longer but a bit flatter.
 O'Donahue Picnic Ground has the better picnic area if you are making a day of it.

-Here is a video of the falls and surrounding forest, taken just before lunch on a fine day in late August, when the creek was flowing well, but not in flood:
+Here is a video of the falls and surrounding forest, taken in the morning in winter, when the creek was flowing well, but not in flood.
+It includes some

 Your Seasonal Guide: